Last Updated on

 - Grabbing also becomes the norm, but he is usually unable to feed himself.

-- If you have introduced something other than breast milk to your child, he might be able to take a small piece of it and bring it to his mouth to eat- although, this is rare.
+- If you have introduced something other than breast milk to your child, he might be able to take a small piece of it and bring it to his mouth to eat.

-- Your child might like the sounds things make, so you might find him dropping whatever he can get to hear many sounds.
+- Your child might like the sound things make, so you might find him dropping, shaking, or tapping whatever he can get to hear many sounds.

 [Also Read: 5 Months Old Baby Milestones]

 Even though your baby might be becoming more hungry and you might be tempted to introduce more solid food into his diet, it is extremely important that breast milk still remains the primary item he consumes.
-This is because there is nothing more nourishing than breast milk, at this age- it improves the immune system of the child, and makes him stronger as he grows.
-Breast milk, and to some extent, formula, has the right balance of nutrients the baby needs for brain and muscle development.
-The digestive system of the child is not strong enough to extract such nutrients from solid food yet.
+Breast milk has the right balance of nutrients the baby needs for brain and muscle development.
+The digestive system of the child is also not strong enough to extract such nutrients from solid food yet.
+Breast milk contains hormones like leptin, adiponectin and cholecystokinin, which aid in the metabolism and appetite control and help digestion occur smoothly.
+The hormones also help the child sleep well.

 [Also Read: 5 Months Old Baby Food]

-Your baby is in the pre-crawling stage now- however, he might have already started crawling a month ago.
+Your baby is in the pre-crawling stage now; however, he might have already started crawling a month ago.
 In any case, this means that he is more likely to wake up during naps, so you have a lot more sleep interruptions to look forward to.
-However, 22-week old baby sleep still remains the same number of hours, in total.
+Nonetheless, your 22-week-old baby’s sleep hours still remain the same.
 During this period, the muscles of the baby are preparing and becoming stronger to support crawling movements.
 This preparation involves practising those actions, and most of this practising is carried out when the baby sleeps.
-Therefore, it is common for parents to find their baby in a completely different position every time they wake up- they might even wake up at ungodly hours and cry for your support in order to go back to sleep.
+Therefore, it is common for parents to find their baby in a completely different position every time they wake up.
+Your child might even wake up at ungodly hours and cry for your support in order to go back to sleep.

-This disruption of sleep occurs before every major development in terms of locomotion- crawling, sitting, standing and walking included.
+This disruption of sleep occurs before every major development in terms of locomotion (crawling, sitting, standing).
 So, sleep regression will definitely become a thing for the next few months.
 Some parents try co-sleeping during this period so that disruption is reduced and each of them gets quality sleeping time.

 [Also Read: 5 Months Old Baby Sleep]